VioletaCalvo/udacity-fsnd-p4/README.md

 pip install -t lib wordnik
 ```

+Hangman API users [Wordnik API](http://developer.wordnik.com/), to get the target word for a game.
+> The Wordnik API lets you request definitions, example sentences, spelling suggestions, related words like synonyms and antonyms, phrases containing a given word, word autocompletion, random words, words of the day, and much more.

-Configure your wordnik API key in `game.py`
+Configure your Wordnik API key in `game.py`
 ```python
 WORDNIK_KEY = 'your-wordnik-api-key'
 ```